-Bulletin of Experimental Biology and Medicine (BEBM) is a bilingual peer-reviewed academic journal published monthly by the Publishing House of the Russian Academy of Medical Science (in Russian) and Springer Science+Business Media, LLC, part of Springer Nature (in English).
+Bulletin of Experimental Biology and Medicine (BEBM) is a peer-reviewed academic journal published monthly by the Publishing House RAMS (in Russian) and Springer Science+Business Media, LLC, part of Springer Nature (in English).
 BEBM is devoted to the rapid dissemination of essentially novel and significant experimental results in diverse fields of biology and medicine performed as the planned studies in research centers and institutions.
 The papers with especially important data are published on a priority basis.

 BEBM does not accept: